-If, by the end of the probationary period, students achieve a cumulative GPA of at least 70 percent they are notified that the probationary status is removed.
-If they have not achieved a cumulative GPA of at least 70 percent but have achieved a GPA of at least 70 percent for the probationary module, students may continue their training programs for a second probationary period.
-Students who do not achieve a GPA of 70 percent for the module will be withdrawn from training by the school.
+If, by the end of the probationary period, students achieve a cumulative GPA of at least 70%, they are notified that the probationary status is removed.
+If they have not achieved a cumulative GPA of at least 70% but have achieved a GPA of at least 70% for the probationary module, students may continue their training programs for a second probationary period.
+Students who do not achieve a GPA of 70% for the module will be withdrawn from training by the College.

 Students who continue their training for a second probationary period will remain eligible for financial aid.
-If they achieve a cumulative GPA of at least 70 percent by the end of the second probationary period, they are informed that they have been removed from probation.
-Students who do not achieve a cumulative GPA of 70 percent will be withdrawn from training by the school.
+If they achieve a cumulative GPA of at least 70% by the end of the second probationary period, they are informed that they have been removed from probation.
+Students who do not achieve a cumulative GPA of 70% will be withdrawn from training by the College.